dyne/dyne.github.io/src/pages/software/hasciicam.md

 To run this software you need to have installed a working Free GNU/Linux system, like for instance [dyne:bolic](http://dynebolic.org/).

-You can compile HasciiCam from sourcecode or you can look into the list of packages for your GNU/Linux distribution if a compiled version is allready there.
+You can compile HasciiCam from sourcecode or you can look into the list of packages for your GNU/Linux distribution if a compiled version is already there.
 You also need to install [AA-lib](http://aa-project.sourceforge.net/aalib) on your system, it is an excellent library used to convert video in ascii letters.

 As hardware you need to have a webcam or a videocard supported by “video 4 linux”, most of the gear you can buy around should work well.